codedthinking/bead.zip/docs/getting-started.md

 # Getting Started with Bead

 Stop asking "what data did we use?" five times a day.
-This guide will get you up and running with reproducible research in just a few minutes.
+This guide will get you up and running with reproducible research in just a few minutes—without changing your existing workflow.

 ## Installation